Pink-Crab/Perique-Boilerplate_basic/README.md

 * **composer test** This will run phpunit on its own, generating the coverage report and giving the testdox output
 * **composer coverage** This will run phpunit and generate a full HTML report of coverage in ```/coverage-report```
 * **composer analyse** This will run PHPStan at lv8 over all code in the src/ directory.
-Package includes WordPress Core, WooCommerce and ACF stubs
+Package includes WordPress Core, WooCommerce and ACF stubs*
 * **composer sniff** This run the the code found in /src through PHPCS using the ruleset defined in phpcs.xml
 * **composer all** This will composer test then composer analyse and finally composer sniff.

+ * To use the WooCommerce and ACF stubs, please remvoe the # from ```phpstan.neon.dist```

 ## GitHub Actions